Henryugo87/SQL-Project/README.md

 ## Tools and Methodologies
 *Tool Used:* *SQL SERVER MANAGEMENT STUDIO 21* [Download Here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)

+1. Open your SSMS.
+2. Load and execute script like:
+   - Create a new database called *AxiaStores*
+   - Create *CustomerTB, **ProductTB, and **OrdersTB* tables using proper data types and data constraints
+   - Populate *CustomerTB, **ProductTB, and **OrdersTB* tables with the necessary data
+   - Anwser analytical questions and run queries, save and document results for reporting and insights

 ## Key Analytical Questions
 The queries in this project aim to answer the following key questions based on the AxiaStores dataset:
 1. Return the FirstName and Email of every customer who has ever purchased the product “Wireless Mouse”